Sinking of MV Sewol: Salvage

 On 22 March 2017, the salvage operation began to raise the wreck of Sewol.
 A Chinese consortium, Shanghai Salvage Company, was contracted by the government to carry out the operation.
 The ship was lying on her port side, nearly forty metres below the surface.
 Diesel and oil were drained from the ship.
 All the cabins were sealed and a huge fence was erected on the seabed to prevent any wreckage from drifting away.
 A crane lifted the bow of the ship five degrees so that thirty-three lifting beams could be placed underneath.
 The salvage crew pumped water out of the ship's ballast tanks and attached air bags to increase the ship's buoyancy.
 Cables were attached to the lifting beams and strand jacks gradually lifted the ship to thirteen metres below the surface, where she was then attached to a barge.
 Sewol was then towed and loaded onto a semi-submersible vessel, Dockwise White Marlin.
 She was loaded onto self-propelled modular transporters (SPMTs) while on the vessel, which then transported her to shore.
 The vessel docked at Mokpo, where ALE were contracted to unload the ship using the SPMTs.
 The wreck is located on a Mokpo dock at 34°45'30.69"N 126°21'3.30"E.

-At the time of the raising, nine passengers were still unaccounted for.
-In order of retrieval, the remains of teacher Go Chang-Seok were found at the sinking site after the ship's removal, followed by the remains of Danwon High School students Heo Da-Yun, Cho Eun-Hwa and passenger Lee Young-Sook inside the ship.
-For most victims at this point, only partial remains were retrieved and DNA testing used to identify them.
+At the time of the ship's raising, nine passengers were still unaccounted for.
+In order of retrieval, the remains of teacher Go Chang-Seok were found at the sinking site after the ship's removal, followed by the remains of Danwon High School students Heo Da-Yun and Cho Eun-Hwa and passenger Lee Young-Sook inside the ship.
+For most victims at this point, only partial remains were retrieved and DNA testing was used to identify them.

-By the end of the search operations on 19 October 2018, five victims remained missing: Danwon High School students Nam Hyeon-Cheol (16), Park Yeong-In (16); teacher Yang Seung-Jin (57) and father and son passengers Kwon Jae-Geun (48) and Kwon Hyeok-Gyu (6).
+By the end of the search operations on 19 October 2018, five victims remained missing: Danwon High School students Nam Hyeon-Cheol (16) and Park Yeong-In (16); teacher Yang Seung-Jin (57); and father and son passengers Kwon Jae-Geun (48) and Kwon Hyeok-Gyu (6).